-That TS initially claimed the Heritage Policy was for USD $2,000,000.00 then later claimed that USD $400,000.00 was in loans against the Heritage Policy.
-When Tripp Scott and I asked to see the loan and the transaction dates, times and amounts, we were again met with hostile resistance and still have not received the information.
+That Spallina initially claimed the Heritage Policy was for USD $2,000,000.00 and months later claimed that suddenly there was a USD $400,000.00 loan against the Heritage Policy leaving a net of approximately $1,600,000.00.

+That when Tripp Scott and Petitioner requested the information regarding the Heritage Policy loans, including transaction dates and amounts, again they were met with hostile resistance by Spallina and still have not received the loan information or the policy information.